PostHog/HouseWatch/README.md

 docker compose -f docker-compose.yml up
 ```

+`SITE_ADDRESS` here is the address that the UI will be running on.
+It can be a domain name or simply a port like `:80`.

-After running the above, the UI will be running on [http://localhost:3000](http://localhost:3000).
-For production installs, you might want to setup something like [Caddy](https://caddyserver.com/) or [NGINX](https://nginx.org/en/) with a [Let's Encrypt](https://letsencrypt.org/) TLS certificate.
+After running the above, the UI will be running on the address you specified.
+This will be something like http://localhost if you used `:80` for your `SITE_ADDRESS` above.
+I would think twice about exposing this to the internet, as it is not currently secured in any way.

 <details>